COVESA/vissr/tutorial/content/build-system/hello-world/_index.md

 ```
 $ git clone https://github.com/COVESA/vissr.git
 ```
-This is followed going to the directory where the main server code is located, and build the server.
+This is followed by going to the directory where the main server code is located, and build the server.
 ```
 $ cd vissr/server/vissv2server/
 $ go build
 ```
-This could be followed by directly starting a client to issue requests to the server, but the server would then tr to read data from an empty data store, so all responses would say 'data-not-available'.
+This could be followed by directly starting a client to issue requests to the server, but the server would then try to read data from an empty data store, so all responses would say 'Data-not-found'.
 To be able to get some real data back we will therefore start a feeder that will write simulated data into the data store.

 To do this, open a new terminal window, go to the feederv3 directory, and build the feeder.